MichaelAndreyeshchev/Single-Server-Key-Value-Store/README.md

 ## Client Script for Multi-Threaded Key-Value Store Server

-The `client.py` script is a simple client-side script to interact with the multi-threaded key-value store server.
-It can send requests for inserting, fetching, or deleting key-value pairs to the server.
+The `client.py` script is a client-side script to interact with multiple multi-threaded key-value store servers.
+It can send requests for inserting, fetching, or deleting key-value pairs to the servers.
 It also supports a request to end the server process.
-The `client.py` script uses command line arguments to specify the request to be sent to the server.
+The `client.py` script uses command line arguments to specify the request to be sent to the servers.
 The arguments are parsed using the `argparse` module.

+## Testing and Measurement Client Script for Multi-Threaded Key-Value Store Server

+The `testing_and_measurement.py` script is a client-side script to interact with multiple multi-threaded key-value store server.
+It can send requests for inserting, fetching, or deleting key-value pairs to the server.
+The code outputs latency vs. throughput plots and allows you to input using the `argparse` module the number of servers `num_servers`, the number of threads `num_threads`, and the number of requests `num_requests`

 ### Prerequisites

 - Ensure you have Python 3.x installed on your machine.
-- The server should be running before executing this client script.
+- The server should be running before executing the client scripts.

 ### Getting Started